 Contributing Editor V.V.
 Ganeshananthan is a fiction writer and journalist whose debut novel, Love Marriage (Random House), was named one of Washington Post Book World’s Best of 2008 and long-listed for the Orange Prize, and chosen a Barnes & Noble Discover Great New Writers pick.
 The book, set in Sri Lanka and some of its diaspora communities, was widely translated.
 Her work has appeared in The New York Times, Columbia Journalism Review, The Washington Post, The Atlantic, among others.
 A recipient of fellowships from the National Endowment for the Arts and the Radcliffe Institute of Advanced Study at Harvard, she teaches in the MFA program at the University of Minnesota.
 She has also taught at the University of Michigan and the Iowa Writers’ Workshop.
 She is at work on a second novel, portions of which have appeared in Granta, Ploughshares, and Best American Nonrequired Reading 2014. www.vasugi.com

-Senior Fiction Editor Atreyee Gohain teaches English at the University of North Florida.
-A fiction editor with Rupa in another life, she is also an avid translator and translates from Assamese to English.
-Her translations have been published individually in Indian Literature and in anthologies brought out by Penguin ( Her Story) and Oxford University Press ( The Oxford Anthology of Writings from North East India).
-At Rupa, she helmed the series Rupa Kahani and Rupa Ekanki, small collections of short stories and one-act plays, translated from various regional languages into English.
-She holds a PhD in English from Ohio University, where she wrote her dissertation on the topic of women and mobility in the fiction of women writers in India and the U.S. She lives in Jacksonville, Florida, with her husband and nine-year-old handful of a daughter.
+Senior Fiction Editor Atreyee Gohain teaches English at Bethune-Cookman University, Florida.
+A fiction editor with Rupa Publications in another life, she is also an avid translator and translates from Assamese to English.
+Her translations have been published individually in Indian Literature, Sahitya Akademi’s bi-monthly journal, and Muse India, and in anthologies brought out by Penguin (Her Story) and Oxford University Press (The Oxford Anthology of Writings from North East India).
+At Rupa, she helmed the series Rupa Kahani and Rupa Ekanki, translations of short stories and one-act plays from various Indian languages into English.
+She holds a PhD from Ohio University, where she wrote her dissertation on the topic of women and mobility in the fiction of Indian women writers.
+She currently lives in Florida with her husband, daughter, and fur-daughter.

 Contributing Editor Anjali Goyal is a development associate at the Asian American Arts Alliance and serves on the board of the South Asian Women’s Creative Collective (SAWCC).
 Anjali has freelanced as a research assistant and copy editor for many publications, and from 2003–08, she was the programs director at the Asian American Writers’ Workshop in NYC.
 She received a BA in English from Ohio University in Athens, Ohio.